Alles mit Gott und nichts ohn' ihn, BWV 1127: Conservation and recovery of the dedication copy

 The dedication copy of Mylius's ode, containing Bach's autograph of its setting, was stored in the library of the Duke's palace, Schloss Weimar.
 In 1766 the content of that library was moved to the nearby Grünes Schloss, out of reach of the fire that destroyed Schloss Weimar in 1774.
 The library in the Grünes Schloss was later renamed to Duchess Anna Amalia Library (Herzogin Anna Amalia Bibliothek, HAAB).
 Together with other congratulatory documents received by the Dukes of Weimar, the dedication copy of BWV 1127 was stored on the second gallery level of the Rococo hall of the library.
 The luxurious binding of these pieces drew attention, and for classifying them they were moved to the restoration workshop outside the library building shortly before the Rococo hall burnt to the ground in September 2004.

-In January 2005, as part of a program that had been initiated in 2002, Maul started his researches, looking for Baroque era music-related documentation, in the HAAB.
+In January 2005, as part of a program that had been initiated in 2002, Maul started his research, looking for Baroque era music-related documentation, in the HAAB.
 On 17 June he was given access to the boxes with congratulatory tributes that were salvaged from the 2004 fire.
 Among these tributes was the dedication copy of Mylius's and Bach's "Alles mit Gott und nichts ohn' ihn".
 Authenticated, the newly discovered composition was given the Bach-Werke-Verzeichnis number 1127.
 The shelf number of the dedication copy containing Mylius's ode and its setting by Bach, in the HAAB, is D-WRz B 24.

 The new find was valued for several reasons: